pomettini/nofrendo/PERF.md

 7,188-byte `nes_renderframe.constprop.0`, so this did not isolate that entire clone; it is only a 1,112-byte layout reduction.
 Keep it only if F746 timing is not worse than full LTO.

+Two subsequent F746 full-LTO confirmation runs reported 62,811/62,819 ms total, 31.25/31.25 ms average, 46/46 ms worst, and 32.00/32.00 estimated fps.
+Together with the first 31.24 ms row, this establishes run-to-run stability within 0.01 ms average and confirms the gain is not noise.

 F746 no-IPA-clone result: **REJECTED.** The exact replay completed with no skips, but the smaller image was materially slower than full LTO.